 “Gift cards are lazy and impersonal”

 No, thoughtful gift cards are not impersonal.
 What might be impersonal is just your choice without any consideration for the recipient’s favorite store or hobbies.
-So think well, read carefully the features and possibilities of every prepaid card, and consider customizing it or adding meaningful wishes to it.
+So think well, read carefully the features and possibilities of every coupon, and consider customizing it or adding meaningful wishes to it.
 Few things are more personal than the right words to say.

 “Gift cards are just less useful money”

 These words are taken verbatim from Amanda Yeo's article for Mashable, but they also circulate in a different form in online forums.
 You can’t pay the rent with gift cards, or the electricity bill, that is true.
 But aren’t they a great way to build your relationship with a person?
-A gift is not a monetary value, but a symbol, a message and a way to strengthen ties with our loved ones.
+A gift is not a monetary value, but a symbol, a message, and a way to strengthen ties with our loved ones.
 The act of giving is very different from merely paying and it brings us many emotional and social benefits.

 “Gift cards encourage spending”